Essential Scuba Tips to Plan Your Maui Vacation

 ♦Dive Computer

 A dive computer should be the most prized possession in your scuba arsenal because it allows you to plan and execute dives safely!
-I would argue that a dive computer should be one piece of equipment in which avid divers first invest.
+I would argue that a dive computer should be one piece of equipment that avid divers should first invest in.
 They are easy to pack and give you peace of mind in every dive you make.
-Make sure the battery is fully charged, set to dive mode.
-If you recently purchased a new dive computer, take time to read the instructions first!
+Make sure the battery gets fully charged and set to dive mode.
+If you recently purchased a new computer, take some time to read the instructions first!

 ♦Scuba Certification Card |